 Certification and Licensure

 Each state also requires public school teachers to have a state-issued certification or license, which they typically receive upon completion of a state exam.
 In some states like New York, teachers are required to earn a master's degree over time to obtain a permanent teaching certificate.
 Teach.org provides information on the requirements for each state.

 Top Skills Teachers Need

 Candidates for teaching positions must develop strong presentation skills and be excellent communicators.
 Teachers need to have a dynamic presence to capture and retain the attention of students in the classroom.
 They must be assertive and calm in order to establish and maintain an orderly learning environment.

 Creativity and organizational abilities help teachers to devise and implement viable lesson plans.
 Teachers must be patient and enjoy interacting with children from diverse backgrounds with varying levels of competence as learners.
-Review a comprehensive list of the skills teachers need.

 High school and college students should gain experience working with children and adolescents by pursuing jobs in childcare, summer camps, and community recreation programs.
 They should look for positions as tutors, mentors for youth, coaches and teaching assistants.
 Candidates should cultivate experiences that show that they can motivate, lead, and encourage children to learn and pursue healthy lifestyles.

 How to Find a Job as a Teacher